Spiritual Habits Are Good Habits

 – Jesus of Nazareth

-You can, for instance, imagine the presence of someone you believe closely represents the loving character of God, like Jesus, Buddha, Teresa of Avila, or Mother Teresa.
-By placing these individuals in your inner life, you are able to view your problems and solutions as you would imagine a wise, impartial, and spiritual person would do.
-This is not to say you should worship these individuals.
-Instead, they set an example of thought and behavior that can help to bring you closer to the divine nature of your inner Spirit.
+You can, for instance, imagine the presence of someone you believe closely represents the loving character of God, like Jesus of Nazareth, Buddha, Teresa of Avila, or Mother Teresa.
+By placing these individuals in your inner life, you can view your problems and solutions as a wise, impartial, and spiritual person would.
+This is not to say you should worship them.
+Instead, they set an example of thought and behavior that brings you closer to the divine nature of your inner Spirit.

-As you become more aware of the presence of God in your life, make a daily habit of having a chat with him, which means talking to the Spirit within you—your God connector.
-Take the time to consciously share your thoughts and feelings with the Creator of a universe.
+As we become more aware of God’s presence in our lives, we make a daily habit of having a chat with him —talking to the Spirit within—our God connector.
+Take time to consciously share your thoughts and feelings with the Creator of the universe.

-Communion—your personal interaction with God—is an effective means of opening a spiritual channel to connect with spirit forces.
-It is a method of creating and reinforcing a direct line to your Creator—a real and dynamic spiritual connection.
+Communion—our personal interaction with God—is an effective means of opening a spiritual channel to connect with spirit forces.
+It is a method of creating and reinforcing a direct line to our Creator—a real and dynamic spiritual connection.
 And in return, it becomes a conduit that provides a continuous and beneficial stream of divine ministry and spiritual energy.

 Communion is simply your fellowship with God and his angels, an affinity and rapport, a close and intimate association that works to bring you into full agreement with the way of God.
 It is the devotional act of cooperating and uniting with the spirit phase of reality.

-Every time you interact, cooperate, or commune with God, you come a little closer to living a truly spiritual life.
-Whenever you openly and honestly share your thoughts and experiences with the divine Presence, you are in a state of divine communion.
+Every time you interact with, cooperate with, or commune with God, you come a little closer to living a truly spiritual life.
+Whenever you openly and honestly share your thoughts and experiences with the Divine Presence within, you are in a state of communion.
 Whenever you work in partnership with God, you are having a religious experience—a God experience.

 Even so, your first attempt to chat with God may feel a bit like talking to a wall.
 But take heart, because there is much unconscious activity going on within you.
-The positive power of communion releases vibrant, spiritual energies to your mind and soul, it unifies your life experiences as a spiritual whole, and it raises your consciousness to transcendent levels.
+The positive power of communion releases vibrant, spiritual energies into your mind and soul, unifies your life experiences into a spiritual whole, and raises your consciousness to transcendent levels.
 The happy outcome of continuous interaction with God is a personal religious transformation—being born of the spirit.

 God and the angels know your innermost thoughts, your true motivations, and your true desires.
 But no matter what these may be, God remains a good and loving friend in whom you can wholeheartedly confide and trust.
 The Supreme is your personal confidante, and you can rest assured that your communications, petitions, and venerations are heard and recognized.